Ahkonsu/wpproatoz-gf-extras/Readme.txt

 # Gravity Forms Enhanced Tools

 ## Description
 Gravity Forms Enhanced Tools is a WordPress plugin that extends Gravity Forms with advanced email domain validation, spam filtering, minimum character length enforcement, and spam prediction capabilities.
-It allows you to restrict or allow form submissions based on email domains, block spam entries using WordPress’s Disallowed Comment Keys, enforce minimum lengths for text fields, and predict future spam based on terms and phrases from past spam submissions.
+It allows you to restrict or allow form submissions based on email domains, block spam entries using WordPressâ€™s Disallowed Comment Keys, enforce minimum lengths for text fields, and predict future spam based on terms and phrases from past spam submissions.

 ## Features